Sevenless

-Sevenless (sev) is a gene in Drosophila melanogaster that encodes a receptor tyrosine kinase protein essential to the development of R7 cells in the Drosophila embryonic eye.
-The drosophila ommatidium contains 8 distinct retinula or R cells, each of which has a different spectral sensitivity.
-The R7 photo receptor, located in each of several ommatidium in the fly's compound eye, is used to detect ultraviolet light.
-The R8 photo receptor contains an activator of the RTK (receptor tyrosine kinase) for on a precursor R7 cell, called the bride of sevenless (BOSS).
+Sevenless (sev) is a gene in the fruit fly Drosophila melanogaster that encodes a receptor tyrosine kinase protein essential to the development of the R7 photoreceptor cells in the Drosophila embryonic eye.
+The Drosophila ommatidium contains 8 distinct retinula or R cells, each of which has a different spectral sensitivity.
+The R7 photo receptor, located in each of several ommatidia in the fly's compound eye, is used to detect ultraviolet light.
+The R8 photoreceptor contains an activator of the RTK (receptor tyrosine kinase) for on a precursor R7 cell, called the bride of sevenless (BOSS).
 The binding of BOSS to sevenless stimulates a complex series of reactions involving the RTK (sevenless), MAP kinases, Ras and many more molecules to differentiate that precursor R7 photo receptor to a fully functional R7 photo receptor that can see UV light.
 Much of this knowledge was gained by examining flies with a mutant sevenless which still produced a fully functional R7 photoreceptor when a dominant Ras was injected into the mutant R7 precursor.